 The Essential System is a dual-canister system that connects with an RV water hose and is used in-line to filter water BEFORE it gets into our fresh water tank.

-- SAFE AND DELICIOUS TASTING WATER EVERY TIME - from our 2 stage...
+- SAFE AND BETTER TASTING WATER EVERY TIME - NSF Approved...

 The external RV water pre-filter catches sediment and larger particles in the water supply before they even reach your freshwater tank.
 This means cleaner water to wash dishes and shower in.